Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: New Perspectives for Mathematical Formulations of DAG Learning

 \subsection{Mixed-integer second-order conic program}

 Let $s_{jk}$ be additional variables representing $\beta_{jk}^2$.
 Then, the MISOCP formulation is given by

-Here, the constraints in \eqref{SOCP-C1} imply that $\beta_{jk} \neq 0$ only when $z_{jk} = 1$.
+Here, the constraints in \eqref{SOCP-C1} imply that $\beta_{jk} \neq 0$ only when $g_{jk} = 1$.
 The constraints in \eqref{SOCP-C1} are second-order conic representable because they can be written in the form of $\sqrt{4\beta_{jk}^2+ (s_{jk}-g_{jk})^2}\leq s_{jk}+g_{jk}$.
 The set of constraints in \eqref{SOCP-C2} is valid since $\beta_{jk} \leq Mg_{jk}$ implies $\beta_{jk}^2 \leq M^2g^2_{jk}= M^2g^2_{jk}$ and $g_{jk}^2=g_{jk}$ for $g_{jk} \in \{0,1\}$.
 The set of constraints in \eqref{SOCP-C2} is not required, yet they improve the computational efficiency especially when we restrict the big-$M$ value. \cite{xie2018ccp} report similar behavior for sparse regression.
 When we relax $g_{jk}\in \{0,1\}$ and let $g_{jk}\in[0,1]$, we obtain the continuous relaxation of {MISOCP} \eqref{eq:misocp}.
 Let us denote the feasible region of continuous relaxation of {MISOCP} \eqref{eq:misocp} and {MIQP} \eqref{eq:LNform} by $\mathcal{R}$MISOCP and $\mathcal{R}$MIQP, and the objective function values by OFV($\mathcal{R}$MISOCP) and OFV($\mathcal{R}$MIQP), respectively.
-For a more general problem than ours, \cite{cui2013convex} give a detailed proof establishing that the feasible region of the former is contained in the feasible region of latter i.e., $\mathcal{R}$MISOCP $\subset \mathcal{R}MIQP$.
-This implies that OFV($\mathcal{R}$MISOCP) $ \not > $ OFV($\mathcal{R}$MIQP).
-Therefore, we are able to obtain stronger lower bounds using MISOCP than MIQP.
+For a more general problem than ours, \cite{cui2013convex} give a detailed proof establishing that the feasible region of the former is contained in the feasible region of latter i.e., $\mathcal{R}$MISOCP $\subset \mathcal{R}MIQP$, and OFV($\mathcal{R}$MISOCP) $ \ge $ OFV($\mathcal{R}$MIQP).
+Therefore, we are able to obtain stronger lower bounds using MISOCP than MIQP under suitable choices for $D_\delta$ as described in Section \ref{deltavalue}.